SirusDoma/Mozart.Encore/README.md

 This project is inspired by the _Mozart Project 0.028_.

 Supported client version: **v5.89\* (O2JamO2 Beta)**
+<sub>* Beta client that has Easy and SuperEasy planet.
+3K Mode is not supported yet.</sub>

 > [!NOTE]
 > **Penalty is not enforced**